Magpies

 Corvidae

 There are two types of magpies found in North America.
 Both species are found on the western coast and into the central regions of the continent.
-The Black-billed Magpie, which is the most common and abundant of the two, lives in the northern areas and as far east as northern Ontario.
+The Black-billed Magpie is the most common and abundant of the two and lives in the northern areas and as far east as northern Ontario.
 The Yellow-billed Magpie can be found in the western areas of California.

-Magpies have adapted to people and can be found in all the towns and cities in the west.
-These non-migatory birds are quite hardy, and can be found in towns like Jasper, Alberta even through the heart of winter.
-Recognized by their long tail feathers and loud calls, they are very hard to go unnoticed.
+The magpies have adapted to people and can be found in all the towns and cities in the west.
+These non-migratory birds are quite hardy and can be found in towns like Jasper, Alberta, even throughout winter.
+They are recognized by their long tail feathers and loud calls and they do not go unnoticed.

-Click on the bird names listed below to see pictures of the Magpies of North America
+Click on the bird images or names to see pictures of the Magpies seen in North America

 Classic Collection of North American Birds